- DH = Dear Husband

 Producing my graph

 “If you had kept a spreadsheet of our debts month-by-month, you could have produced a graph in a few seconds,” DH told me earlier today.
 But I have not keep a spreadsheet.
-Instead, I’ve written dozens of updates on our debt-reduction progress.
-And these are interspersed through 277 posts that I’ve written for this blog over the last 6 years and 3 months.
+Instead, I’ve provided dozens of updates on our debt-reduction progress, and these are interspersed through 277 posts that I’ve written for this blog over the last 6 years and 3 months.
 So it took a lot longer than mere seconds to produce my graph.

 For several days, I’ve been digging deep into the archives of Prudence Debt-Free: One Couple’s Journey out of Debt.
 In my efforts to pin down an account of our debt totals for the 76 months of our trek to debt-freedom, I spent hours filling up 10 pages with dates and numbers.
 After that, it was a matter of bribing DH (with food) to take my data and make the graph.